Looking for the Best Bohol Tourist Spots?!

 DIMIAO TWIN FALLS

 Dimiao Twin Falls, also known as Pahangog Falls, is my favorite Bohol tourist spot!
-Its Gatorade rock pools and jungle surrounds are irresistibly inviting.
+Its Gatorade rock pools and jungle surroundings are irresistibly inviting.

 Dimiao Twin Falls is located in Dimiao.
-From Panglao, it is a 60km drive that takes around 1.5 hours to reach Twin Falls and the entrance fee is 20 pesos.
+From Panglao, it is a 60km drive that takes around 1.5 hours to reach Twin Falls and there is no entrance fee.

 The turquoise natural-made swimming pool is deep enough in some areas to do some rock jumping but be sure to do a depth check first.